-Kids have a hard time fitting in and making friends, and social interaction for children with autism can be even more difficult.
-For many of these kids, a Social Dog can make all the difference.
+For children with disabilities, the NEADS Social Dog Program can make all the difference.
+Children with autism or other developmental disabilities can often have a hard time fitting in and making friends.
 Dogs won't judge a child; they don’t care how popular a child is or how he or she forms sentences.
-The constant companionship and friendship of such a loving creature can help a child with autism build confidence.
+The constant companionship and friendship of such a loving creature can help a child build confidence.

-Social Dogs accompany their partner to doctor's appointments, restaurants, sporting events, and other public places.
+Service Dogs in our Social Dog Program accompany their partner to doctor's appointments, restaurants, sporting events, and other public places.
 Many children who have a hard time coping with change find that having a constant companion can help them deal with transitions from place to place and can add a bit of consistency to each day.
 In this respect, the dog serves as a focal point for the child.
 Parents are also able to help their children learn to read body language and learn empathy for others by using the dog as a model.
 Because our dogs are confident and happy to be in new situations, they are great examples for children.

 What may be the most amazing is the joy for one little boy who now has a friend to play with and a companion that is teaching him responsibility and how to respond to someone else's needs.